teejaydub/grids/README.md

 ## Roadmap

-* Ease of use
 * Hint mode: show next modification to the solution and the constraint it comes from
-  * Allow interactive prompting for initial if it's not provided (or any other missing parameters?)
-    * Then save that to an auto-named file for convenient re-editing
-  * Assume `.yml` extension for input files - so "grids solve Sudoku" is a complete command line.
+  * Works great until you get to guessing.
+    If this is on, maybe we need to NOT pause until we've gone through and confirmed that the guess is correct, then report it, then don't set the puzzle solution, just set that cell and continue from there.
 * Puzzle creation, with target difficulty
   * Associate difficulty levels with techniques
     * Exhaust easier techniques before trying harder ones?